westarete/psu-hackathon-2014/steps.md

 Here is an empty template that we'll be using for our application.
 Note that nothing is "hooked up" at this point.
 It's pretty to look at, but it's just HTML -- there's no functionality.

-Copy and paste the entire contents of this file into your `views/index.erb`:
+Copy and paste the entire contents of this file into your `views/index.erb` (replace the hello world):

 ```html
 <!DOCTYPE html>